Telltale Games shutdown will leave The Walking Dead's final season incomplete

 We are saddened by the news about Telltale Games - they developed many great games in the past and left an indelible mark in the industry.
 Minecraft: Story Mode is still moving forward as planned.
 We are in the process of evaluating other options for bringing the Stranger Things universe to life in an interactive medium.

-Though Telltale co-founder and former CEO Kevin Bruner sued the company earlier this year, he also penned a goodbye to Telltale at his blog.
+Though Telltale co-founder and former CEO Kevin Bruner sued the company earlier this year, he also penned a goodbye to Telltale on his blog.
 "We chose to venture where others dared not go, and we found some success along the way.
-It took a lot of vision, luck, will power, teamwork, talent, and very long days and nights to get there, but it will forever have been worth it," he wrote.
+It took a lot of vision, luck, will power, teamwork, talent, and very long days and nights to get there, but it will forever have been worth it," he said in the blog post.

 First published on Sept.
 22 at 1:15 a.m.
 PT.

-Discuss: Telltale Games shutdown will leave The Walking Dead's final season incomplete
+Discuss: Telltale Games shutdown to leave The Walking Dead's final season incomplete

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.